Wildlife traineeships

 About the scheme

-The Wildlife Traineeship scheme provides over 30 Traineeships across Berkshire, Buckinghamshire and Oxfordshire each year.
-We have four types of Traineeship: Conservation (Reserves Management), Education, Biodiversity (Surveying), and Community, with each running for six months to a year.
+The Wildlife Traineeship scheme provides over 20 Traineeships across Berkshire, Buckinghamshire and Oxfordshire each year.
+We have two types of Traineeship: Conservation (Reserves Management) and Biodiversity (Surveying).

 Trainees generally attend three days a week for the length of their Traineeship, undertaking practical experience and training that will boost their chances of successfully gaining paid employment on completion.